Sridevi: Tributes and reactions

 The film industry, friends, and fans responded to her death through social and other media outlets.
-Her husband, Boney Kapoor, wrote: “To the world, she was their Chandni, the actor par excellence, their Sridevi, but to me, she was my love, my friend, mother to our girls, my partner.
+Her husband, Boney Kapoor, wrote: "To the world, she was their Chandni, the actor par excellence, their Sridevi, but to me, she was my love, my friend, mother to our girls, my partner.
 To our daughters, she was their everything, their life.
 She was the axis around which our family ran."
 The Prime Minister of India, Narendra Modi lamented the death of Sridevi.
 On social media, he stated: "Saddened by the untimely demise of noted actor Sridevi.
 She was a veteran of the film industry, whose long career included diverse roles and memorable performances.
 My thoughts are with her family and admirers in this hour of grief.
 May her soul rest in peace."
 President Ram Nath Kovind wrote: "Shocked to hear of passing of movie star Sridevi.
 She has left millions of fans heartbroken.
 Her performances in films such as Moondram Pirai, Lamhe and English Vinglish remain an inspiration for other actors.
 My condolences to her family and close associates."

 Many from the film community and Sridevi's close relatives paid homage to her at Celebration Sports Club in Lokhandwala and at her funeral.
 Thousands of fans took to streets to pay their respects.
 Police had to resort to lathi-charge to control the fans who gathered for the procession from Celebration Sports Complex to the crematorium.
 The crowd was said to number more than 7,000.

-Sridevi's funeral is estimated to have attracted the fourth-highest number of mourners, ranking below the three previous biggest funeral processions of non-political film personalities Mohammed Rafi, Kishore Kumar and Rajesh Khanna in India from the Hindi film industry.
+Sridevi's funeral is estimated to have attracted the fourth-highest number of mourners, ranking below the three previous biggest funeral processions of non-political film personalities Kishore Kumar, Mohammed Rafi and Rajesh Khanna in India from the Hindi film industry.